 But now, ten years into the industry, I can see why time tracking is important and perhaps justifiable.
 I still think the oDesk software was somewhat Orwellian, but I now realize that proper tracking and management of time is, both to the individual and to the team, an important asset.

 Time Tracking is Not About Measuring Hours, It’s About Understanding Yourself.

 The whole idea of measuring an employee or contractor based on the hours she worked is just so 1800s – that is, a relic best left to the factory supervisors during the Industrial Revolution.
 In our Internet age of knowledge workers, such activity is quite pointless.
 First, because we all know that the employee who spends the most hours in the office isn’t necessarily the most productive, and second, because success isn’t necessarily tied to productivity anymore.
 A productive worker whose focus is on delivering the goods is no doubt less valuable than the creative worker who finds a better way of doing things.

 What, then, is the purpose of time tracking in this time and age?

 In my humble opinion, the best thing about time tracking is that it helps us to gain valuable insights into our working habits and rhythm and, in the process, learn how to better ourselves.

-In case you think that sounds like BS, let me share a couple of things I’ve learned since I started using Freckle (my time tracking app of choice):
+In case you think that sounds like BS, let me share a couple of things I’ve learned since I started using Freckle (Now Noko) (my time tracking app of choice):

 1. As a web programmer, the maximum number of hours I spend in a day actually programming is 5.
 6, if I work overtime.
 On any average day, my actual programming hours are more like 3 to 4.